lrleon/samsung/codeBook.md

 intended to process all this data and to extract the mean and standard deviations of variables already described.

-The functions should be executed in R taking as working directory the root of samsung database.
+The functions should be executed from a R repl and they assume that the working directory is the root of samsung database.

 The most interesting functions are:
 * merge.train.with.test.sets() which returns a data frame with the two